Pabloo05/postrobot-turtlebot/README.md

 rostopic pub /delivery std_msgs/String "data: 'o1'"
 ```
 With this command, the robot will go to point "o1" and deliver the package.
+The points are defined in offices list in the main.py file.

 ## Patrol mode
 Patrol mode is activated while the robot is not delivering any packages.
 The robot will go from one point to another to patrol the map.
+The points are defined in waypoints list in the main.py file.

+## Camera
+The camera is activated by default when the script is run.
+It is used for monitoring the robot and for surveillance in patrol mode.

 # Authors
 - Pablo García